 Welcome to FloWriter!
-You find yourself at Matt’s List of the Most Essential Florida Books©, graciously offered free of charge, and with the most incredible humility.
+You find yourself at The List of the Most Essential Florida Books©, graciously offered free of charge, and with the most incredible humility.

-As of writing this, the list is a good old MySpace style Top 8 with a few honorable mentions.
-But the list lives!!!
-So check back frequently for any updates (or subscribe to FloWriter for ALL THE UPDATES).
+The list lives!!!
+So check back frequently for any updates (and subscribe to FloWriter for ALL THE UPDATES).
 Also, if you think that I have missed something absolutely critical to Florida canon, historical or otherwise, leave a comment, find me on Twitter, or shoot me an email!
 I love getting recommendations, and I’d be happy to include any forgone masterpieces on the list.

 You can also download this list in pdf format for maximum enjoyment.
 Many of the links are Amazon affiliates that I’d really appreciate you click.
 Buying stuff after clicking things is even better!